Reviews You Can Rely On

 Maintenance and Setup

 Setup is simple: rinse the filter, fill, and go.
-Standard Brita Filters last around 40 gallons.
-For an average two-person household, we estimate this to be around 2 months.
-If you prefer to deal with fewer filter changes, you can opt for the brand's Elite filters which last 120 gallons according to Brita.
+You must also discard the first three pitchers of filtered water to reduce leaching, and keep the filter moist between uses to prevent it from drying out.
+Standard Brita filters last around 40 gallons.
+For an average two-person household, we estimate this to be around 1 month.
+If you prefer to deal with fewer filter changes, you can opt for the brand's Elite filters, which last 120 gallons according to Brita.
 In both cases, replacing the filters is a simple task.
-Just keep the filter wet between uses to avoid drying out.
 This pitcher is low-effort and straightforward for everyday use.

 Operating Cost

-Replacement filters are inexpensive, ranging from $8 for a single pack to $30 for a six-pack.
-While filters need to be swapped fairly often, the total yearly cost remains low, making it one of the more budget-friendly options for small households.
-As long as you aren't running through filters in a larger household (which this pitcher wouldn't be a great option for anyway, considering its size), our tester estimated the five-year cost of this pitcher to be around $176.
+Replacement filters for the Metro are inexpensive, ranging from $8 for a single pack to $30 for a six-pack.
+Filters need to be swapped fairly often, and the annual filter costs will run you about $60 in a two-person household (assuming a generous usage of 40 gallons per month).
+This is fairly average for a pitcher-style filter.
+As long as you aren't running through filters in a larger household (which this pitcher wouldn't be a great option for anyway, considering its size), it's a sustainable price for most people.
+For the lowest price per gallon filtered, undersink reverse osmosis systems will give you the best value in the long term.

 Should You Buy the Brita Metro?

-The Brita Standard Pitcher is a solid choice for individuals or small households who want better-tasting, cleaner water without fuss or high cost.
-It works well for city or well water that is already generally safe and is easy to maintain with inexpensive filters.
-However, it's not the best option for anyone dealing with high-risk water, heavy contamination, or specific health concerns, such as PFAS or extreme nitrate levels.
+The Brita Metro pitcher may be useful for small households that want better-tasting, cleaner water without fuss or high cost, especially if you don't have alot of spare fridge space.
+It works well for city or well water that is already generally safe; however, it's not the best option for anyone dealing with high-risk water, heavy contamination, or specific health concerns, such as PFAS or extreme nitrate levels.
+It's not the best if your goal is to remove as many contaminants as possible, which is probably why you're looking for a water filter in the first place.
+We'd point you to check out some other filters if you want greater peace of mind.

 What Other Water Filters Should You Consider?

-Pitcher-style filters are very convenient, and if you'd like to stick with this, but want better filtration abilities, we recommend the Pur Plus 11-Cup Pitcher.
-It has top-tier scores when it comes to contaminant removal, and it will cost you a bit less overall.
+Pitcher-style filters are very convenient, and if you'd like to stick with this style but want better filtration abilities, we recommend the Pur Plus 11-Cup Pitcher.
+It has top-tier scores when it comes to contaminant removal, and it will even cost you a bit less overall.
+If you have a larger household, check out the Travel Berkey.
+It did well with PFAS and most heavy metals, and has a larger 1.5-gallon tank.

 Side-by-Side Comparison